-The Luigi Giordano estate was founded by Giovanni Giordano in the 1930s, at a time when the Italian wine industry was grappling with tremendous challenges and going through profound industrial, social, and economic changes.
-Similarly, Giovani’s son Luigi decided to vinify the grapes himself after having grown and sold them for many years.
-And so, in 1960, the Luigi Giordano wines were born.
-His decision to highlight the potential of the terroir and go down the path of quality winemaking was instrumental in the estate’s success and paved the way for many other Barbaresco producers of his time.
+After having grown and sold their fruit for many years, Giovani’s son Luigi decided to vinify the grapes himself in 1960.
+His decision to highlight the potential of the terroir and quality winemaking was instrumental in the estate’s success and paved the way for many other Barbaresco producers of his time.

 Today, Luigi Giordano is the only fifth-generation winery to own vineyards planted in some of Barbaresco’s most prestigious crus, including Asili, Montestefano and Cavanna.

-Matteo’s ambition is guided by a deep respect for his grandfather’s elegant and loyally traditional style.
-Long maceration time on skins and maturation in large botti are the defining features of wines that gain in definition and detail every year, continuing to honour the impressive sites they hail from.
-We trust that Matteo’s inaugural Barbarescos from elite MGA crus will bolster your passion for Barbaresco’s exceptional terroir as much as they did ours.
+Long maceration time on skins and maturation in large botti are defining features of wines that gain in definition and detail every year, continuing to honour the impressive sites they hail from.

 Luigi Giordano